 I had to break down and buy a dozen organic store eggs recently.
 I really do not like to do this as I consistently find them to be incredibly lacking in the quality department.
 I have two wonderful local farmers that I buy pastured chicken or duck eggs from, but both of these farmers have incredible demand for their product, and I had simply not ordered enough and ran out well before the next delivery.
 Soooo, I had to break down and buy the really expensive organic store eggs.

 The eggs I buy from my local farmers are not organically certified, but who cares?
-The chickens run free outside on unsprayed conservation at one farm and a horse pasture at the other farm and these lucky chickens get plenty of bugs pecking around which is the best and most natural food for them.
+The chickens run free outside on unsprayed conservation at one farm and a horse pasture at the other farm.
+These lucky chickens and ducks get plenty of bugs pecking around which is the best and most natural food for them.